qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 We have mentioned several features of Smalltalk in previous sections.
 A some- what longer treatment can be found on the companion site, where we focus in particular on Smalltalk’s anthropomorphic programming model.
 A full intro- duction to the language is beyond the scope of this book.

-## 3CHECK YOUR UNDERSTANDING

-#### 42. What is* mix-in* inheritance?
+3**CHECK YOUR UNDERSTANDING** 42.
+What is* mix-in* inheritance?
 What problem does it solve?

-#### 43. Outline a possible implementation of mix-in inheritance for a language with

-statically typed objects.
+* Outline a possible implementation of mix-in inheritance for a language with statically typed objects.
 Explain in particular the need for interface-speciﬁc *view*s of an object.
   44. Describe how mix-ins (and their implementation) can be extended with de- fault method implementations, static (constant) ﬁelds, and even mutable ﬁelds.
   45. What does true multiple inheritance make possible that mix-in inheritance does not?
 **7** Alan Kay (1940–) joined PARC in 1972.
 In addition to developing Smalltalk and its graphical user interface, he conceived and promoted the idea of the laptop computer, well before it was feasible to build one.
 He became a Fellow at Apple Computer in 1984, and has subsequently held positions at Disney and Hewlett-Packard.
 He received the ACM Turing Award in 2003.

-### 46. What is repeated inheritance?
-What is the distinction between replicated and

-*shared* repeated inheritance?
+* What is* repeated* inheritance?
+What is the distinction between* replicated* and *shared* repeated inheritance?
   47. What does it mean for a language to provide a* uniform object model*?
 Name two languages that do so.

-## 10.8

-### **Summary and Concluding Remarks**
+10.8 **Summary and Concluding Remarks**

 This has been the last of our six core chapters on language design: names (Chap- ter 3), control ﬂow (Chapter 6), type systems (Chapter 7), composite types (Chapter 8), subroutines (Chapter 9), and objects (Chapter 10).
 We began in Section 10.1 by identifying three fundamental concepts of object- oriented programming:* encapsulation*,* inheritance*, and* dynamic method binding*.
 We also introduced the terminology of classes, objects, and methods.
 We had already seen encapsulation in the modules of Chapter 3.
 Encapsulation allows the details of a complicated data abstraction to be hidden behind a comparatively simple interface.
 Inheritance extends the utility of encapsulation by making it easy for programmers to deﬁne new abstractions as reﬁnements or extensions of existing abstractions.
 Inheritance provides a natural basis for polymorphic sub- routines: if a subroutine expects an instance of a given class as argument, then an object of any class derived from the expected one can be used instead (assuming that it retains the entire existing interface).
 Dynamic method binding extends this form of polymorphism by arranging for a call to one of the parameter’s methods to use the implementation associated with the class of the actual object at run time, rather than the implementation associated with the declared class of the pa- rameter.
 We noted that some languages, including Modula-3, Oberon, Ada 95, and Fortran 2003, support object orientation through a* type extension* mecha- nism, in which encapsulation is associated with modules, but inheritance and dynamic method binding are associated with a special form of record.
 In later sections we covered object initialization and ﬁnalization, dynamic method binding, and (on the companion site) multiple inheritance in some de- tail.
 In many cases we discovered tradeoffs between functionality on the one hand and simplicity and execution speed on the other.
 Treating variables as references, rather than values, often leads to simpler semantics, but requires extra indirec- tion.
 Garbage collection, as previously noted in Section 8.5.3, dramatically eases the creation and maintenance of software, but imposes run-time costs.
 Dynamic method binding requires (in the general case) that methods be dispatched us- ing vtables or some other lookup mechanism.
 Fully general implementations of multiple inheritance tend to impose overheads even when unused.
 In several cases we saw time/space tradeoffs as well.
 In-line subroutines, as pre- viously noted in Section 9.2.4, can dramatically improve the performance of code with many small subroutines, not only by eliminating the overhead of the sub- routine calls themselves, but by allowing register allocation, common subexpres-

 sion analysis, and other “global” code improvements to be applied across calls.
 At the same time, in-line expansion generally increases the size of object code.
 Exercises C 10.28 and C 10.30 explore similar tradeoffs in the implementation of multiple inheritance.
 Historically, Smalltalk was widely regarded as the purest and most ﬂexible of the object-oriented languages.
 Its lack of compile-time type checking, however, together with its “message-based” model of computation and its need for dy- namic method lookup, tended to make its implementations rather slow.
 C++, with its object-valued variables, default static binding, minimal dynamic checks, and high-quality compilers, was largely responsible for popularizing object- oriented programming in the 1990s.
 Today objects are ubiquitous—in statically typed, compiled languages like Java and C#; in dynamically typed languages like Python, Ruby, PHP, and JavaScript; and even in systems based on binary* compo-* *nents* or human-readable service invocations over the World Wide Web (more on these in the Bibliographic Notes).
 10.9 **Exercises**

-### 10.1

-Some language designers argue that object orientation eliminates the need for nested subroutines.
+10.1 Some language designers argue that object orientation eliminates the need for nested subroutines.
 Do you agree?
 Why or why not?
 10.2 Design a class hierarchy to represent syntax trees for the CFG of Fig- ure 4.5.
 Provide a method in each class to return the value of a node.
 Provide constructors that play the role of the make_leaf, make_un_op, and make_bin_op subroutines.
 10.3 Repeat the previous exercise, but using a variant record (union) type to represent syntax tree nodes.
 Repeat again using type extensions.
 Com- pare the three solutions in terms of clarity, abstraction, type safety, and extensibility.
 10.4 Using the C#* indexer* mechanism, create a hash table class that can be indexed like an array.
 (In effect, create a simple version of the System .Collections.Hashtable container class.)
 Alternatively, use an over- loaded version of operator[] to build a similar class in C++.
 10.5 In the spirit of Example 10.8, write a* double-ended queue* (deque) abstrac- tion (pronounced “deck”), derived from a doubly linked list base class.
 10.6 Use templates (generics) to abstract your solutions to the previous two questions over the type of data in the container.
 10.7 Repeat Exercise 10.5 in Python or Ruby.
 Write a simple program to demonstrate that generics are not needed to abstract over types.
 What happens if you mix objects of different types in the same deque?
 10.8 When using the list class of Example 10.17, the typical C++ programmer will use a pointer type for generic parameter V, so that list_nodes point to the elements of the list.
 An alternative implementation would include

 next and prev pointers for the list within the elements themselves— typically by arranging for the element type to inherit from something like the gp_list_node class of Example 10.14.
 The result is sometimes called an* intrusive* list. (a) Explain how you might build intrusive lists in C++ without requir- ing users to pepper their code with explicit type casts.
 Hint: given multiple inheritance, you will probably need to determine, for each concrete element type, the offset within the representation of the type at which the next and prev pointers appear.
 For further ideas, search for information on the boost::intrusive::list class of the popu- lar Boost library. (b) Discuss the relative advantages and disadvantages of intrusive and non-intrusive lists.
 10.9 Can you emulate the inner class of Example 10.22 in C# or C++?
 (Hint: You’ll need an explicit version of Java’s hidden reference to the surround- ing class.)
 10.10 Write a package body for the list abstraction of Figure 10.2.
 10.11 Rewrite the list and queue abstractions in Eiffel, Java, and/or C#.
 10.12 Using C++, Java, or C#, implement a Complex class in the spirit of Exam- ple 10.25.
 Discuss the time and space tradeoffs between maintaining all four values (*x*,* y*,* ρ*, and* θ*) in the state of the object, or keeping only two and computing the others on demand.
 10.13 Repeat the previous two exercises for Python and/or Ruby.
 10.14 Compare Java final methods with C++ nonvirtual methods.
 How are they the same?
 How are they different?
 10.15 In several object-oriented languages, including C++ and Eiffel, a derived class can hide members of the base class.
 In C++, for example, we can declare a base class to be public, protected, or private: